ahmedkhamis12/chat-app/README.md

 # chat-app
 # Real time chat application

 By running a single command, you will get a chat app installed and fully configured on your machine.
-The app comes with many built-in features, such as chat rooms, user leaving, user connected, profanity not allowed.
+The app comes with many built-in features, such as chat rooms, user leaving, user connected, profanity not allowed, Auto scroll.

 ## Quick Start